Croatia’s transport connections

 A11, Velika Gorica – Lekenik

-There is Pelješac bridge in construction that will connect the peninsula of Pelješac, and through it the southernmost part of Croatia including Dubrovnik, with the Croatian mainland.
+The Pelješac bridge is a cable-stayed bridge that connects the peninsula of Pelješac, that provides a fixed link from the south eastern Croatia semi-exclave to the rest of the country.
 The purpose of the bridge is to achieve the territorial continuity of the Republic of Croatia by connecting the southern exclave comprising the bulk of Dubrovnik-Neretva County with the remainder of the Croatian mainland.
-The bridge will span the Pelješac Channel between Komarna on the northern mainland and the peninsula of Pelješac, thereby passing entirely through Croatian territory and circumventing any border crossings with neighbouring Bosnia and Herzegovina at Neum.
-Construction is expected to be completed by the end of 2021.
+The bridge spans the Pelješac Channel between Komarna on the northern mainland and the peninsula of Pelješac, thereby passing entirely through Croatian territory and circumventing any border crossings with neighbouring Bosnia and Herzegovina at Neum.

 Water transport can be divided into sea, based on the ports of Rijeka, Ploče, Split and Zadar, and river transport, based on Sava, Danube and, to a lesser extent, Drava.
 An extensive system of ferries, operated by Jadrolinija, serves Croatia’s many islands and links coastal cities.
 Ferry services to Italian cities of Venice, Ancona, Pescara and Bari from around a dozen of Croatian sea ports, most notably Rovinj, Rijeka, Zadar, Split, Korčula and Dubrovnik, is available on a daily or weekly basis.
 From April to September the schedule is denser and can include several round trips within a day.